22 Simple Ways to Be a Responsible Tourist

 Reducing your contribution to overtourism is a great way to responsibly travel.
 Here are ways to do it: Avoid mainstream or iconic destinations, practise second city tourism, travel in small groups, travel slowly, and try to travel in the off peak, off season.

-Support locals and local communities by investing your dollars in them rather than the government – yep, this means skipping Starbucks and opting for a local cafe instead!
+Support locals and local communities by investing your dollars in them rather than the corporate chains – yep, this means skipping Starbucks and opting for a local cafe instead!

 By putting your dollars towards local restaurants, cafes, and other businesses, you can help ensure that tourism remains a force for good – which is our ultimate goal in being responsible tourists.